Connecticut Court Records Search

 How Do I Find Court Records in Connecticut?

 The first step to take when trying to obtain court records in Connecticut is to know the court keeping such records.
 Also, requestors must have the required data to help them initiate the search online using the website designed by the Connecticut Judicial Branch.
 The website is provided as a public service to facilitate the ease of finding records of cases filed after January 1, 1991, at the Supreme Court, Appellate Court, and Probate Court.
 However, this website may not provide case information about juvenile delinquents because it is confidential under Connecticut law.
 It also may not disclose parties' identifying information.
 Any court record not revealed using the website will be available at the local courthouses where they were filed and heard.
-Interested persons can obtain records of the Supreme Court and the Appellate Court online using the following options:

 Search By Case Name